HOME • SEARCH • EMAIL • ABOUT

 Others

-- Jute: The species provides the greatest part of the jute commerce (burlap, cordage, gunny), with its strong and coarse fiber, about ten times more abundant tha Corchorus olitorius, another source of juite.
+- The species provides the greatest part of the jute commerce (burlap, cordage, gunny), with its strong and coarse fiber, about ten times more abundant than Corchorus olitorius, another source of jute.
 Jute yarn has replaced flax and hemp in sackcloth.
 Sacking is the bulk of manufactured jute products.
 The yarn is also used in weaving curtains, chair coverings, carpets, and rugs.
 It is blended with other fibers in making toys, decorative wall hangings, lamp shades and shoes.
 Also used for rigid packaging, reinforcing plastic, and replacing wood in pulp and paper.

 - Finely carded and highly absorptive fiber used as basis for antiseptic surgical dressings.